What Are Your Rights When OSHA Shows Up?

 - Who to Take to the Informal Conference

 - Evidence Gathering

 - Explanation of Abatement Efforts and Add-on Commitments

 - The Next Steps After Contest

 - Parallel Criminal Investigations, Corporate Wide Settlements and Challenges, Effects on Bidding and Rating Services

-- Attorney with Fisher & Phillips LLP
+- Partner in the Atlanta office of Fisher & Phillips LLP

 Cannot Attend The Live Presentation?